Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Simulated Strategies

 \subsection{SDT Imaging}

-This simulation is based on a worst-case scenario where the SDT strategy is executed, but after the fact it is determined that the IFC-S data is unusable, resulting in exclusive use of the existing WFC imaging data.
+This simulation is based on a worst-case scenario where the SDT strategy is executed, but after the fact it is determined that the IFC-S data are unusable, resulting in exclusive use of the existing WFC imaging data.
 Presumably this analysis can happen even if the IFC-S works perfectly.
-There is no increase in the areas of this strategy as it is exploring the idea of data obtained when an instrument is ``faulty".
+There is no increase in the areas of this strategy as it is exploring the idea of data obtained when an instrument is ``faulty."
 There are also no SN selection criteria as outlined in Section~\ref{classification} as there are no spectra.
 Purity of the resulting SN~Ia sample is implemented via the aforementioned SNR requirements made on fitting (see Section~\ref{simulation}).
-The results of this simulated survey are presented in Figure~\ref{allhistres}c and \ref{allhistres}h.
+The results of this simulated survey are presented in Figures~\ref{allhistres}c and \ref{allhistres}h.

-The number of SNe~Ia obtained within the simulation is a factor of $\sim$1.2 less then the final possible sample within our SDT* strategy, and there are no SNe detected at $z < 0.6$.
+While number of SNe~Ia obtained within the simulation is a factor of $\sim$1.24 {\blue more than} the possible {\red SDT* strategy sample}; only $\sim$76\% of these have $0.1\leq z \leq1.7$, the rest are spread over higher $z$.
+In addition, only two SNe~Ia are detected at $z < 0.5$.
 This issue can again be attributed to the insufficient SNR of the low-$z$ SNe in the shallow tier of the survey.

+{\red As stated above, this SDT Imaging strategy is a worst-case scenario and unlikely to happen.
+The strategy does, however, indicate the usefulness of limited imaging-only data.
+We do not consider the case where discovery filters in the WFC were to fail, as the mission would no longer be self-reliant for SN discovery.}